auto-differentiation/xad/CONTRIBUTING.md

     -   Named constants must be all upper case, separated by underscores `DEFAULT_LENGTH`
     -   Method and function names must be mixed case, starting with lower case, and must be verbs `pushLhs`
     -   Namespace names must be all lower case `xad`
-    -   Template paramters should be single character capitals, or named like types `T`, `Scalar`
+    -   Template parameters should be single character capitals, or named like types `T`, `Scalar`
     -   Private class members should have an underscore suffix `length_`
     -   All names should be written in English
     -   The name of the object should be avoided in the method name `Line::getLength()`, _not_ `Line::getLineLength()`